-Students taking the civil engineering or energy and indoor environment programmes use the most recent computer tools available so they are well-equipped for working life and able to contribute knowledge to the industry.
+Students taking the civil engineering or energy, indoor environment and smart mobility and urban analysis programmes use the most recent computer tools available so they are well-equipped for working life and able to contribute knowledge to the industry.

 Knowledge of these tools is necessary in order to be competitive and flexible, and Oslo Metropolitan University (OsloMet) makes sure that it is up to date in the field of computer technology.